 Supplemental liquid feedings may be done through a tube placed in the nose and down into the stomach (enteral nutrition) or through a vein (total parenteral nutrition, or TPN).
-Supplemental feeding may be needed when:
+Enteral nutrition or TPN may be needed when:

-Nutritional therapy may restore good nutrition to children who are growing more slowly than normal.
+Supplemental feeding can restore good nutrition to children who are growing more slowly than normal.
 It also can build strength if you need surgery or have been weakened because of severe diarrhea and poor nutrition.

-These therapies have not been proven effective for Crohn's disease, but they may improve your overall well-being.
+These therapies have not been proved effective for Crohn's disease, but they may improve your well-being.
+Therapies include:

 eMedicineHealth Medical Reference from Healthwise